nll004/assessment_4_databases/readme.md

 ## To Do

-The styling could use improvement
+The styling could use improvement.
+Additional routes could be created to handle editing or deleting songs and playlists.